SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/basic-form-validations.md

 ],
 ```

-- **checkValue** - Checks if input data matches any item from an array of allowed values.
-Accepts one argument (array of strings).
+- `checkValue` - Checks if input data matches any item from an array of allowed values.
+Accepts one argument (an array of strings).

-In the following JSON example, the field is valid only if the string "no" is added to the input:
+In the following JSON example, the field is valid only if the string `no` is added to the input:

 ```typescript
 "validations": [